wahaj4311/microservices-demo/kubernetes-troubleshooting.md

 After multiple attempts, we found a solution that works with the existing Kubernetes service connection:

-1. **Used Kubernetes Task with ConfigMapFile**:
+1. **Used Kubernetes Task with Inline Configuration**:
-   - Instead of using the AzureCLI task, we went back to using the Kubernetes task but with a different approach:
+   - We went back to using the Kubernetes task with the correct parameters:

    ```yaml
    - task: Kubernetes@1